monicaah/String-Class/README.md

 ```javascript
 $ node
 ```
-then on the node enviroment require the file with the methods by running the following command:
+then on the node environment require the file with the methods by running the following command:
 ```javascript
 > require('./src/stringclass.js')
 ```